kuhnrl30/kuhnrl30.github.io/blog/_posts/2015-11-12-using-sql-in-R.md

 >**A few recommendations**
 >
 >1.
 Form your SQL statement as a string variable and then pass the string to the sqldf function.
-By doing this, you are able to more clearly organize your query statement.It;ll be easier to debug if there are any issues.
+By doing this, you are able to more clearly organize your query statement.
 >2.
 Make your SQL clauses all caps.
 The SQLDF package isn't case sensitive towards the clauses and I think it makes the statement pick out where the next clause begins.
 >